MarcosRMG/ds_ao_dev/README.md

 ## 7 Next Steps to Improve
 1. Use a cloud solution to execute the jobs automatically.
-2. Change ETL architecture to asynchronous model.
+2. Change ETL architecture to asynchronous model to avoid error of maximum timed attempts.